Christianity in Bangladesh: Christian media

 The Catholic weekly magazine, Weekly Pratibeshi (Bengali: সাপ্তাহিক প্রতিবেশী; Translation: Weekly Neighbourhood) was founded in 1941 as Ranikhong Mission Chithi, a monthly parish bulletin.
 In the mid-1940s, it took its present name and moved to Dhaka from Mymensingh.
 The magazine is one of the oldest Bengali and Catholic newspapers.
 In 2013, Pratibeshi launched an online news site with a focus on broad news coverage.

 Radio Veritas Asia began their Bengali service in 1980.
 It is jointly produced in Dhaka and Kolkata.

-Culture adoptions

-The Catholic community have adopted the Hindu use of the sindhur.